jackmott/nim_simd/README.md

 a call to a blend instruction on SSE2 would need to be converted to  Or(AndNot(z,x), And(z,y)).
 In some cases fallbacks may be degenerate or impossible.
 Compiler warnings?
 Errors?
 * The ability to loop over arrays of a given type should be made as simple as possible.
 We should provide some abstraction via the macro such that you can do something like `for i,v in myArray` and it will convert to iterate over the array at the appropriate stride length.
 Perhaps doing the loads automatically.
 But I would like to give the user as much control as possible for performance.
-* Runetime cost needs to be kept very near 0.
+* Runtime cost needs to be kept very near 0.
 The whole point of SIMD is to extract as much performance as possible from the hardware

 # Help Needed